-Snead State Community College offers an Associate in Applied Science degree in Industrial Systems Technology and be prepared to earn industry-recognized credentials such as OSHA 10 card, Certified Electronic Technician (CET) by ETA, Certified Production Technician (CPT), and BY MSSC (pending).
+Snead State Community College offers an Associate in Applied Science degree in Industrial Systems Technology and be prepared to earn industry-recognized credentials such as OSHA 10 card, Certified Electronic Technician (CET) by ETA, and MSSC Certified Production Technician.
 As students are earning their AAS degree, they can also complete credits to earn a Certificate in Industrial Technology and a Short-Term Certificate in Basic Electricity or Automation.

 Short-Term certificates may be completed with fewer credit hours than a Certificate or Associate in Applied Science degree.
-For a Short-Term Certificate in Basic Electricity, a student needs to complete 15 credit hours of Industrial Systems Technology courses.
-For a Short-Term Certificate in Automation, a student needs to complete 12 credit hours of Industrial Systems Technology Courses.
+For a Short-Term Certificate in Basic Electricity, a student needs to complete 14 credit hours of Industrial Systems Technology courses.
+For a Short-Term Certificate in Automation, a student needs to complete 15 credit hours of Industrial Systems Technology Courses.
+For a Short-Term Certificate in Industrial Systems Technology, a student needs to complete 20 credit hours of Industrial Systems Technology Courses.
+For a Short-Term Certificate in the Welding Career Track, a student needs to complete 15 credit hours of Industrial Systems Technology Courses.

-- INT STC in INT /ELT /EET: 12 credit hours
+- INT STC in INT: 20 credit hours

 - INT STC in Welding Career Track: 15 credit hours